HorizonLabsDev/Liftr/terms.md

 horizonlabs.dev@gmail.com

-*Zuletzt aktualisiert: Juni 2026*
+*Zuletzt aktualisiert: September 2026*

 ---

 ## English

-Liftr is a free iOS app by Horizon Labs.
+Liftr is an iOS app by Horizon Labs.
+The core app is free to use; additional features (Liftr Pro) can be unlocked via a one-time in-app purchase.

+### In-App Purchases

+Liftr Pro is a one-time purchase (no subscription, no auto-renewal) that permanently unlocks the Pro features.
+Before purchasing, you can try Liftr Pro free for 7 days; once the trial ends, Pro features are automatically locked again until you purchase – no charge occurs.
+Purchases are processed exclusively through the App Store; for refunds, please contact Apple.

 By using the app, you agree to the [Apple Standard EULA](https://www.apple.com/legal/internet-services/itunes/dev/stdeula/).